noppefoxwolf/presentations/tryswift/25/presentation-en.md

 # Can ![inline](zenmoji-emoji.png) spoof as AI generated ![inline](genmoji-emoji.heic)?

-^ Can we spoof a custom emoji is a Genmoji?
+^ Can custom emoji spoof as a Genmoji?
 ^ Let's try it!

 ---